sfernando-BAEN/ELIXIR-A/README.md

 If the package has been successfully installed, ```ELIXIR-A``` can be found under the Extensions-Modelling tab.
 ![Figure1](./Example/figures/fig1.png)

+# Installation time
+The total installation time will be around 10 minutes to install all the necessary packages.

+# Expected run time
+The expected run time should be less than a minute. (max pharmacophores for each binding site)

+# Demo
+This demonstration uses ELIXIR-A to find refined pharmacophores from the RNA polymerase between [SARS-CoV-2](https://www.rcsb.org/structure/7BW4) and [dengue viruses](https://www.rcsb.org/structure/6IZX).

 # License
 + [Apache-2.0 License](./LICENSE)